 Community

-The entire ASCEND community–participants, coaches, and affiliated faculty–will be invited to a Celebration Dinner in early September.
+The entire ASCEND community–participants, coaches, and affiliated faculty–will be invited to a Celebration Dinner in early September and continue to connect throughout the school year.